Extract from several data sources

 Requirement or text part can be extracted from the following data sources:

 - Open Office WRITER

-- directly from Microsoft EXCEL worksheet
+- Directly from Microsoft EXCEL worksheets

-- an API is provided to add your own data source
+- An API is provided to add your own data source

-- Heading: the requirements can be automatically created from heading numbers of MS Word or Adobe PDF document.
+- Heading: requirements can be automatically created from heading numbers of MS Word or Adobe PDF document.
 The ID looks like FIL1§1.1.